jacksonreesemoore/Coding-Projects/README.md

 PA2 contains a PPM image manipulator coded in C++.
 It allows the user to input 2 PPM images and greyscale or mirror the images.
 It also allows the user to place one image on top of the other.

+The website contains various pages and applications.
+I am still actively working on and adding to this website.

 All of these projects were created by me.